-Using the television/CMS example above, let's say that I'm an editor-in-chief of a publication at a news organization.
-It's on my shoulders to enable my team members to complete their work.
-As part of this effort, I need to respond to conversations they have within our CMS as quickly as possible, and that means I need to know when comments are made, even if I'm not in the CMS myself.
+Using the television/CMS example above, let's say that you're an editor-in-chief of a publication at a news organization.
+It's on your shoulders to enable your team members to complete their work.
+As part of this effort, you need to respond to conversations they have within your CMS as quickly as possible, and that means you need to know when comments are made, even if you're not in the CMS myself.

-Without webhooks, I could have the CMS send me data about comments every thirty minutes, every three hours, etc. (a process called polling)—but if a time-sensitive comment is made in the CMS, and I don't know about it right away (and therefore don't respond to it right away), then I'm not doing my job as well as I need to be.
+Without webhooks, you could have the CMS send data about comments every thirty minutes, every three hours, etc. (a process called polling)—but if a time-sensitive comment is made in the CMS, and you don't know about it right away (and therefore don't respond to it right away), then you may not be doing your job as effectively as you would like to be.

 How do webhooks work?